Easy Steps to Conquering Infertility Anyone Can Do!

 Preconception healthcare involves making sure that there is an adequate supply of everything that is essential to the health of your egg and sperm and the baby’s development.
 This is accomplished by eliminating everything which has been shown to be harmful to that process.
 It’s as simple as that.

-Your goals, prior to conception are to:
+To increase Fertility, your goals, prior to conception are to:

 Use Condoms: The presence of immune-mediated antibodies in the female block the passage of the sperm.
 They are also responsible for miscarriages.
 So, when you are in the detox and pre-conception phases, it is important to use condoms as a barrier contraceptive to isolate the sperm.
 This way, the body won’t be exposed to them to cause an allergic reaction and the body can heal and regroup.